Tabitha May NC33611

 She was sold to Vaerus Jet Sales proprietor Brooks Pettit of Topeka, Kansas, and repainted in a smart new blue and white scheme.
 Brooks has been involved with the American Flight Museum for many years via the operation of his C-47A N2805J, painted as AC-47 Spooky 71.
 He was also involved in the organisation of the ‘Last Time’ fly-in at Rock Falls which commemorated the 75th anniversary of the DC-3 in 2010.

 The name ‘Tabitha May’ was removed upon sale as it referred to the previous owner’s daughter.
-When she appeared at the NBAA show in Florida in Autumn 2022 she was still carrying the old N33611 registration but it has now changed to N345VJ.
+When she appeared at the NBAA show in Florida in Autumn 2022 she was still carrying the old N33611 registration but, in May 2023, it changed to N345VJ.

 Tabitha May Vaerus Jet sales Brooks Pettit